davideast/angular-universal-express-firebase/README.md

 const angularUniversal = require('angular-universal-firebase-hosting');
 exports.trigger = angularUniversal.trigger({
   index: __dirname + 'dist-server/index.html',
-  main: __dirname + '/bundle.<generated-hash>', // make sure this points at the correct hash
+  // make sure this points at the correct hash, or use the --output-hashing none flag on your ng build.
+  main: __dirname + '/bundle.<generated-hash>',
   enableProdMode: true,
   cdnCacheExpiry: 600, // cache in the CDN for 10 minutes
   browserCacheExpiry: 300, // cache in the browser for 5 minutes